v74c63t/cs122b-fabflix/DOCS.md

 ### [`/api/login`](src/LoginServlet.java)

+  - Description: This is for general user login.
+It checks to make sure that there exists a customer with the email provided and the password matches.
+Depending on the device sending the request, it will also check to make sure the user completed the reCaptcha.
+For the Android app and JMeter accessing the site, reCaptcha verification is not done.
   - Input
     - email: String
     - password: String
     - device: the device sending the login request | ("Android", "JMeter", NULL)
-      - Android and JMeter do not need reCaptcha verification so it is skipped in those cases
   - Ouput
     - Success
       - N/A